Gout: Medications

 Febuxostat is only recommended in those who cannot tolerate allopurinol.
 There are concerns about more deaths with febuxostat compared to allopurinol.
 Febuxostat may also increase the rate of gout flares during early treatment.
 However, there is tentative evidence that febuxostat may bring down urate levels more than allopurinol.

-Probenecid appears to be less effective than allopurinol and is a second line agent.
+Probenecid appears to be less effective than allopurinol and is a second-line agent.
 Probenecid may be used if undersecretion of uric acid is present (24-hour urine uric acid less than 800 mg).
 It is, however, not recommended if a person has a history of kidney stones.
+Probenecid can be used in a combined therapy with allopurinol is more effective than allopurinol monotherapy.

 Pegloticase is an option for the 3% of people who are intolerant to other medications.
 It is a third line agent.
 Pegloticase is given as an intravenous infusion every two weeks, and reduces uric acid levels.
 Pegloticase is useful decreasing tophi but has a high rate of side effects and many people develop resistance to it.
 Using lesinurad 400 mg plus febuxostat is more beneficial for tophi resolution than lesinural 200 mL with febuxostat, with similar side effects.
 Lesinural plus allopurinol is not effective for tophi resolution.
 Potential side effects include kidney stones, anemia and joint pain.
 In 2016, it was withdrawn from the European market.

 Lesinurad reduces blood uric acid levels by preventing uric acid absorption in the kidneys.
 It was approved in the United States for use together with allopurinol, among those who were unable to reach their uric acid level targets.
 Side effects include kidney problems and kidney stones.